On gradual-impulse control of continuous-time Markov decision processes with exponential utility: Introduction

 \section{Introduction}

 This paper considers the gradual-impulse control problem for continuous-time Markov decision processes (CTMDPs) with the performance to be minimized being the exponential utility of the total cost.
-In this model, the decision maker can control the process gradually via its local characteristics (transition rate), and also has the option of affecting impulsively the state of the process.
-For example, in a Susceptible-Infected-Recovered (SIR) epidemic model, the controller elaborates the immunization policy, affecting the transition rate from the susceptibles to the infectives, as well as the isolation policy, which reduces instantaneously the number of infectives.
+In this model, the decision maker can control the process gradually via its local characteristics (transition rate), and also has the option of affecting impulsively the state of the process. {The system dynamics is depicted in Figure \ref{Japanfig:01} below.}